 This post may contain affiliate links.
 Please read our disclosure policy.

-These super simple tips and tricks on how to pick out a good watermelon will give you a juicy and sweet melon every time!
+For a juicy, sweet melon every time, use these super simple tips and tricks on how to pick out a good watermelon!

 Who Doesn’t Love Watermelon?!